Aleutian Islands campaign: Allied response

-Many Americans feared that the Japanese would use the islands as bases to strike within range along the rest of the US West Coast.
-Although the West Coast was subject to attack several times in the past six months (including unrestricted submarine warfare in coastal waters, the bombardment of Ellwood in California and the bombardment of Fort Stevens in Oregon), the Aleutians Islands Campaign of June 1942 was the first major operation by a foreign enemy in the American Theater.
-Lieutenant Paul Bishop of the 28th Bombardment Group once recalled that:
+Many Americans feared that the Japanese would use the islands as bases to strike within range along the rest of the West Coast.
+Although the West Coast was subject to attack several times in 1942 (including unrestricted submarine warfare in coastal waters; the bombardment of Ellwood in California; and the bombardment of Fort Stevens in Oregon), the Aleutian Islands campaign of June 1942 was the first major operation by a foreign enemy in the American Theater.
+Lieutenant Paul Bishop of the 28th Bombardment Group recalled:

-Lieutenant Bob Brocklehurst of the 18th Fighter Squadron also said that:
+Lieutenant Bob Brocklehurst of the 18th Fighter Squadron stated: